App monetization trends: How are apps making money in 2022?

 Mobile marketers must find ways to optimize and diversify their monetization strategy to compete in a competitive market, so it’s critical for app marketers to stay updated about the most popular monetization methods and what to expect in the future.
 In this article, we cover app monetization trends, how they work, and forecast expectations for app business models in the near future.

 App monetization: Essential trends (and how they work)

 1. In-app advertising

 In-app advertising is the placement of ads inside your app – and it’s a significant part of the app monetization ecosystem.
-According to Statista, mobile ad spending amounted to $190 billion in 2019 - and that figure is expected to increase to more than $280 billion by 2022.
+According to Statista, mobile ad spending amounted to $190 billion in 2019 — and that figure is expected to increase to more than $280 billion in 2022.
 In-app advertising as a monetization model is relevant for all verticals and offers several ways in which you can get paid for displaying ads to your users.
 You can find a list of ad formats in our guide to developing your monetization strategy.

 In-app advertising trends

 Rewarded video: This ad format adds gamification to the experience of being exposed to an ad.
 Users are incentivized to watch in-app ads because they will receive a reward for their time.
 For example, a mobile game might reward users with coins or extra lives as a reward for watching a 30-second ad.

 An eMarketer report focused on in-game advertising shows that rewarded video advertising is the most prevalent format.
 Report Ocean found the global in-game advertising market was valued at approximately $5.29 billion in 2020 and will grow more than 19.5 % over the forecast period 2021-2027.
 Moreover, Unity Ads describes them as the “hottest revenue generator” in in-game advertising.